 - Encourage local, state and federal partners to consider and promote the habitat benefits and ecosystem services of underwater grasses, especially when handling nearshore and shallow-water use conflicts.

 - Promote the use of best management practices that benefit the persistence and recovery of underwater grass beds in local efforts to prepare for Phase III Watershed Implementation Plans (WIPs).

 - Support the continued improvement and evolution of the submerged aquatic vegetation component of the shallow-water component of the Chesapeake Bay Environmental Model.

 - Review and refine the documents that guide work toward this outcome with new monitoring or restoration knowledge.

 Two-Year Work Plan

-Chesapeake Bay Program partners have committed to taking specific actions over the course of 2016 and 2017 to achieve the high-level approaches identified in the management strategy for the Submerged Aquatic Vegetation (SAV) outcome.
-These actions are listed below.
-More information about performance targets, participating entities and influential factors can be found in the full work plan.
+Chesapeake Bay Program partners have committed to taking a series of specific actions to support the management approaches guiding this outcome.
+These actions directly address the factors that could impact our progress.
+More information about performance targets and participating partners can be found in the complete work plan.